alphafox02/flightview_gui/README.md

-# ACARS Hub GUI
+# FlightView GUI

-Welcome to the ACARS Hub GUI repository.
+Welcome to the FlightView GUI repository.
 This project provides a user-friendly graphical interface to manage and configure Docker-based ACARS services, including `tar1090`, `readsb`, and `acarshub`.
 With this GUI, you can easily adjust basic settings, start and stop services, and enjoy real-time monitoring of ADSB and ACARS data.

 ![ACARS Hub GUI](acars_hub_gui.png)